kammitama5/kammitama5.github.io/_posts/2019-01-31-Thursday-January-31st.md

 - I stumbled upon [MSRI](http://www.msri.org/web/msri/scientific/workshops) and IAS through Numberphile, and other videos I found while learning about Mathematics and Haskell.

+- On a whim, I applied for a grant and to attend their workshops, particularly for their workshops that pertained to Category Theory.
+I was surprised to discover that I had been accepted for two grants for both workshops.

 ## This is what Maths utopia looks like